banhbaoxamlan/X230-Hackintosh/README.md

 - A customized SSDT.aml for your specific machine will now be in the directory /Users/yourusername/Library/ssdtPRGen

-- Copy the file name SSDT.aml, rename it to SSDT-PM and copy to OC/ACPI/
+- Rename it to SSDT-PM.aml, and copy to EFI/OC/ACPI/

 - Reboot